kubernetes-study-guide/Kubernetes-Study-Guide/Section-01-Course-Overview/03_Course_Notes/README.md

 # The Kubernetes Study Guide

+NOtes: need to change all the course_notes.md to readme.md file.
+The the configs folder is visible.
+Can also rename the configs file to sample_files folder.

+In this video say that each course_notes sections also have this folder where all the sample files used in the demo lives.

 This course comes with it's very own study guide which you need to download from Github:

 [https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide](https://github.com/Sher-Chowdhury/Kubernetes-Study-Guide)